KabukiStarship/KabukiToolkit/docs/development.md

 #endif
 ```

-It's best to think of a child node a slice of that seam, and in which the slices for another sparce seam index list (i.e. non-contiguous seam indexes).
+It's best to think of a child node a slice of that seam, and in which the slices for another sparse seam index list (i.e. non-contiguous seam indexes).

 ```C++
 #if SEAM >= KABUKI_TOOLKIT_MATH_1 && SEAM <= KABUKI_TOOLKIT_MATH_4